Why Lovable Becomes Worthless

 The broader lesson

 The interesting question is not whether Lovable specifically survives.
 It is what the existence of products like Lovable tells us about where value accrues in the AI stack.
 The answer, increasingly, is not at the application layer for general-purpose tools.
-Value accrues at the model layer if you can stay at the frontier, at the infrastructure layer if you sell compute, and at the user layer if you bring domain expertise the model does not have.
+Value accrues at the model layer if you can stay at the frontier, at the infrastructure layer if you sell compute, and at the user layer if you bring distribution the model does not have.
 The middle — generic wrappers selling access to someone else’s intelligence with a prettier interface — is the worst place to be.
-It is too far from the model to capture the margin and too far from the user to capture the loyalty.
+It is too far from the model to capture the margin and too far from the customer relationship to capture the loyalty.

 Lovable is not the villain of this story.
 It is the canary.
 The same logic flattens every company whose pitch deck includes the phrase “we use AI to…” without a serious answer to the question of what happens when the AI does the using itself.